Cock, Don, Adams, Iain Christopher, Ibbetson, Adrian Barry and Baugh, Philip

 REFERQUAL: A pilot study of a new service quality assessment instrument in the GP Exercise Referral scheme setting.

 BMC Health Services Research, 6

-The development of an instrument accurately assessing service quality in the GP Exercise Referral Scheme (ERS) industry could potentially inform scheme organisers of the factors that affect adherence rates leading to the implementation of strategic interventions aimed at reducing client drop-out.
+Background The development of an instrument accurately assessing service quality in the GP Exercise Referral Scheme (ERS) industry could potentially inform scheme organisers of the factors that affect adherence rates leading to the implementation of strategic interventions aimed at reducing client drop-out.

-A modified version of the SERVQUAL instrument was designed for use in the ERS setting and subsequently piloted amongst 27 ERS clients.
+Methods A modified version of the SERVQUAL instrument was designed for use in the ERS setting and subsequently piloted amongst 27 ERS clients.

-Test re-test correlations were calculated via Pearson's 'r' or Spearman's 'rho', depending on whether the variables were Normally Distributed, to show a significant (mean r = 0.957, SD = 0.02, p < 0.05; mean rho = 0.934, SD = 0.03, p < 0.05) relationship between all items within the questionnaire.
+Results Test re-test correlations were calculated via Pearson's 'r' or Spearman's 'rho', depending on whether the variables were Normally Distributed, to show a significant (mean r = 0.957, SD = 0.02, p < 0.05; mean rho = 0.934, SD = 0.03, p < 0.05) relationship between all items within the questionnaire.
 In addition, satisfactory internal consistency was demonstrated via Cronbach's 'α'.
 Furthermore, clients responded favourably towards the usability, wording and applicability of the instrument's items.

-REFERQUAL is considered to represent promise as a suitable tool for future evaluation of service quality within the ERS community.
+Conclusion REFERQUAL is considered to represent promise as a suitable tool for future evaluation of service quality within the ERS community.
 Future research should further assess the validity and reliability of this instrument through the use of a confirmatory factor analysis to scrutinise the proposed dimensional structure.